 For Six Month Smiles, it’s their variety.
 They offer both clear aligners and clear braces.
 You can choose whichever option you prefer for a comparable price.

 Let’s be clear, though: variety is not the only factor to consider when choosing a treatment method.
-There’s treatment quality, speed, financing, customer service, and so much more.
+There’s oversight, quality, financing, patient support, and so much more.
 Fortunately, that’s what we’re here to cover.
 This guide contains everything you need to know about Six Month Smiles, so you can decide if it’s a good fit for you.

 How Does Six Month Smiles Work?

 Since a dentist or orthodontist oversees your Six Month Smiles treatment, the entire process is relatively simple.
 To get the ball rolling, you’ll need to schedule a consultation with your dentist or orthodontist of choice.
 Here’s a fly-by of what you can expect from Six Month Smiles’ full treatment process:

 - Step 1: You schedule and attend a consultation with your local Six Month Smiles provider.
 The dentist will take a 3D scan of your teeth; if it looks like you’ll be a good candidate for treatment, they will take impressions or teeth scans, too.